-Tagsaction agriculture animals arctic biodiversity birds bugs cartoons chemicals climate conservation consumption culture eco-efficiency economy endangered species energy environmental education fishes fishing fish migration forests gardening genetic engineering global action health humour lakes and seas mammals multinationals nature oil outdoors peat politicians restoration rivers sustainable development technology traffic waste wetland wwf
+Tagsaction agriculture animals arctic biodiversity birds bugs cartoons chemicals climate conservation consumption dam removal eco-efficiency economy endangered species energy environmental education fish fishes fishing fish migration forests gardening genetic engineering global action health humour lakes and seas mammals multinationals nature oil outdoors peat politicians restoration rivers sustainable development technology traffic waste water framework directive wetland wwf

 Category Archives: Blog

 The Sierilä hydro power plant planned by the Kemijoki Ltd would have dammed and drowned the last free-flowing main channel of Kemijoki River in the Northern Finland.
 The dam project was canceled thanks to the long struggle of the NGOs and local activists.

 The first collection of the finished versions of livedrawings, that have been made in conferences and seminars mostly before the Covid pandemic.

 WWF Fuller Symposium 2014: Full Plate – Nourishing the World Sustainably

 The International Marine Conservation Congress IMCC3 Glasgow, Scotland 2014:

 Wired in the Wild: Can Technology Save the Planet?
 WWF Fuller Symposium 2015:

 Download the Booklet (PDF): We all hang on forests!